MotherTongues/mothertongues-blog/_posts/2020-08-13-convertextract-app.md

 This is what the app looks like when you open it.

-{% picture gui.png -alt convertextract GUI %}
+{% picture gui.png --alt convertextract GUI %}

 All you have to do is add your language data, choose the encoding (usually 'utf-8' should suffice), and pick your g2p mapping!
 The output will be exported as a copy of the input file + *_converted.ext* in the filename.